12 Important Texting and Driving Statistics

 Going by the NFL rule book, a football field is 360 feet.
 That’s a lot of ground covered without having eyes on it.

 Considering how much distance you could cover while distracted by a text message, it leaves ample opportunity for an accident to occur.
 While you’re busy reading a text message, a small child could chase a ball out into the street, or a car could back out of a driveway.
-This is why texting and driving is very bad.
+Taking your eyes off the road for as little as five seconds can be deadly.

 2. Smartphone App Use Leads to Distracted Driving